DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS PAYABLE/Vendor payments.md

 The fields as described in the following subsections are available to control the additional functionality for accounts payable.

 ## Vendor payments
 The Vendor payments form is used to set up and generate the EFT file from your Dynamics 365 environment.
-Within this form, you will set up the details regarding the vendor payment of the vendor account, that will be utilized when sending EFT file to your bank.
+Within this form, you will set up the details regarding the payment of the vendor account, that will be utilized when sending EFT file to your bank.

+### Finance utilities EFT formats
+> Note: Finance utilities EFT formats is planned for deprecation; no timeline, but a 12 month notice will be provided.

+** Finance utilities EFT formats: When setting up Vendor **Method of payments** and selecting **Export format**, Finance utilities currently provides formats with **Class name** that start with **ECL_VendOutPaym**.

-Note: Only applicable to custom DXC Finance Utilities EFT formats Some improvements to the AP EFT payment processing have been created, these include:
+Some improvements to the Accounts Payable EFT payment processing have been created, these include:
+- The following only applies to vendor payments with a method of payment using the Finance utilities EFT formats **
   - Balance Line, Totaling functions on the EFT File format.
+  -	Vendor bank account name used on EFT file instead of Vendor Name.
+  -	EFT File name generation

+- The following applies to all method of payment format:
   -	Auto Generating a Payment Reference for each EFT payment which can be traced in Vendor’s Bank Statement, AX Bank Transactions/Reconciliation and Payment Advice.
--	Vendor Bank Account Name used on EFT file instead of Vendor Name.
   -	Payment Advice report, a specific EFT Remittance Advice report has been produced which can be auto emailed at time of generating the EFT File.
--	EFT File Name generation

 ### EFT File Balance Line